hallo-swift/hallo-swift.de/feedgen/README.md

 Few notes for my future self:

-  - Posts are expected to contain the following content:
+  - Posts are expected to not contain any straight HTML
-    - Metadata section
-    - HTML5 audio player
-    - Short blurb containing neither markdown nor HTML and no newlines
-    - A headline beginning with any number of octothorpes
-    - Shownotes in Markdown containing no HTML
-  - Necessary metadata values for posts are:
+  - Necessary frontmatter values for posts are:
     - title
     - slug
     - author
     - date (`y-MM-dd`)
+    - audio
     - length (bytecount)
     - duration (`HH:mm:ss`)
+    - blurb

 ```
 OVERVIEW: Generate a podcast feed for a hugo page.